 “We are able to use acupuncture for a variety of conditions – everything from acute and chronic pain, to muscle spasms and spasticity, nausea from chemotherapy or pregnancy, or even tendonitis,” says Dr. Liu.

 Acupuncture is also used in treating osteoarthritis and other musculoskeletal pain and disorders, including:

 How many sessions are needed for acupuncture to be effective?

-To make an appointment with a certified medical acupuncturist from the UPMC Department of Physical Medicine and Rehabilitation, call 412-692-4400.
-You can also learn more about acupuncture treatment at UPMC.
+To make an appointment with a certified medical acupuncturist from the UPMC Department of Physical Medicine and Rehabilitation, please call 412-692-4400.
+To learn more about acupuncture treatment at UPMC, visit our website.

 Editor's Note: This article was originally published on , and was last reviewed on .

 At the UPMC Department of Physical Medicine and Rehabilitation, we strive to improve your function after injury or illness.
 We help people recover from functional, pain-related, and neurological conditions, with both inpatient and outpatient care available.
 The department is a leader in research, therapy, and advanced rehabilitation technology.
 We are dedicated to providing you with exceptional clinical care and focused on developing new technologies and treatments to help you achieve mobility and maintain independence.
 Find a provider near you.